CHIANGMENGHUA/AWS_Route53_Hosted_Zone/README.md

-# Create AWS Route53 Hosted Zone with your own Domain
+# Create AWS Route53 Hosted Zone with your own Domain and add new DNS Records

 ## 1. Create .env file in the directory